GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/Unrecognised-S2E4-From lesson to course planning.md

 - What are the steps to designing a course?
 slides_url: https://hackmd.io/@nyTtT/r1tHvVR4w#/81
 teaching: 10
-title: S2E4-From lesson to course planning
+title: From Lesson to Course Planning

 ---